blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 [“American Community Survey” ](https://www.census.gov/programs-surveys/acs) which, for our purposes, is an update to the decennial census.
-Surveys are sent to ~3.5 million households, so it’s not a complete count.
+Surveys are sent to ~3.5 million households; it’s not a complete count.
 There is also less geographic specificity to the reported results than the decennial census.
 The decennial census reports results down to the “block” level, whereas much of the ACS data is available only at the "Public Use Microdata Area" (PUMA) level—